queilawithaQ/documentation/_pro/builds-and-configuration/image-registries.md

 ### Docker Credentials On macOS

-If you are using Apple macOS, the newer versions of Docker changed to store credentials in the macOS keychain rather than in a configuration file.
+If you are using Apple macOS, the newer versions of Docker store credentials in the macOS keychain rather than in a configuration file.

 We created a workaround to help you get the appropriate authentication file created on macOS: